ThatMadCap/mad-restyles/README.md

 # mad-restyles

 This is a collection of forked resources that I’ve restyled into a cohesive and unique theme.
-Each project retains its original functionality but has been updated with a fresh look.
+Each project retains its original functionality (and in some cases adds to them) but has been updated with a fresh look.

 If you choose to use any of my restyles of the following resources, I recommend renaming them back to their original titles *(e.g., removing the "-restyle").*